List of popes (graphical)

 This is a graphical list of the popes of the Catholic Church.

 While the term pope (Papa, 'Father') is used in several churches to denote their high spiritual leaders, in English usage, this title generally refers to the supreme head of the Catholic Church and of the Holy See.
 The title itself has been used officially by the head of the Church since the tenure of Pope Siricius.

-There have been 266 popes, as listed by the Annuario Pontificio (Pontifical Yearbook) under the heading 'I Sommi Pontefici Romani' (The Supreme Pontiffs of Rome).
-Some sources quote a number of 267, with the inclusion of Stephen II, who died four days after his election but before his episcopal consecration.
-However, only 264 (or 265) men have occupied the chair of Saint Peter, as Benedict IX held the office thrice on separate occasions in the mid–11th century.
+There have been 267 popes, as listed by the Annuario Pontificio (Pontifical Yearbook) under the heading 'I Sommi Pontefici Romani' (The Supreme Pontiffs of Rome).
+Some sources quote a number of 268, with the inclusion of Stephen II, who died four days after his election but before his episcopal consecration.
+However, only 265 (or 266) men have occupied the chair of Saint Peter, as Benedict IX held the office three times on separate occasions in the mid–11th century.